rjgrajewski/flowjob.it/src/scout/README.md

 ### AWS

 If you want to deploy Scout on AWS, you don’t need to set it up locally – simply use the deployment script (`quick-deploy.sh`) as described in the AWS deployment guide.
 The steps below are only needed if you wish to run Scout locally for development or testing.
+See [AWS Deployment Guide](../../aws/deployment/scout/README.md) for detailed deployment instructions.

 ### Prerequisites